 The Boy explains how and why he came to occupy such a unique place in the esteem and the affections of the nation.
 Why him, rather than some of his contemporaries, such as Mike Hawthorn and Peter Collins, who shared a role in the rise of Britain as a power in international motor racing?
 Moss may never have been world champion, but he created a remarkable and enduring legacy, and Williams brilliantly shows just how he did it.

 Richard Williams was the chief sportswriter of the Guardian from 1995 to 2012, having previously worked for The Times and the Independent.
 He was the original presenter of BBC2's The Old Grey Whistle Test and was the artistic director of the Berlin Jazz Festival from 2015-17.
-Among his previous books are The Death of Ayrton Senna (1995), Racers (1997), Enzo Ferrari: A Life (2002) and The Last Road Race (2004).
-A Race with Love and Death is his most recent publication (Simon & Schuster, 2020).
+Among his previous books are The Death of Ayrton Senna (1995), The Last Road Race (2004) and A Race with Love and Death (2020).
+His his most recent publication is The Boy (Simon & Schuster, 2021).

 Get a FREE ebook by joining our mailing list today!